jeremiecoullon/myblog/_posts/2020-01-20-PriorReproductionTest.md

-[MCMC](https://darrenjw.wordpress.com/2010/08/15/metropolis-hastings-mcmc-algorithms/) is a class of algorithms for sampling from probability distributions.
-These are powerful algorithms, but it's easy to go wrong and obtain samples from the wrong probability distribution.
+[Markov Chain Monte Carlo](https://darrenjw.wordpress.com/2010/08/15/metropolis-hastings-mcmc-algorithms/) (MCMC) is a class of algorithms for sampling from probability distributions.
+These are very useful algorithms, but it's easy to go wrong and obtain samples from the wrong probability distribution.
 What's more, it won't be obvious if the sampler fails, so we need ways to check whether it's is working correctly.

+This post is mainly aimed at MCMC practitioners and describes a powerful MCMC test called the Prior Reproduction Test (PRT).
+I'll go over the context of the test, then explain how it works (and give some code).
+I'll then explain how to tune it and discuss some limitations.

-## MCMC
+## Testing MCMC

-There are two main ways MCMC can fail: the chain doesn't mix and there is a bug in the software.
-We say that a chain mixes if given any starting point it eventually settles on the target distribution (namely, the posterior distribution we're looking for).
-To check that a chain mixes, we use diagnostics such as running the chain for a long time and examining the trace plots, calculating the R_hat, and using the multistart heuristics.
+There are two main ways MCMC can fail: the chain doesn't mix or the sampler targets the wrong distribution.
+We say that a chain mixes if it explores the target distribution in its entirety without getting stuck or avoiding a certain subset of the space.
+To check that a chain mixes, we use diagnostics such as running the chain for a long time and examining the trace plots, calculating the R_hat, and using the multistart heuristic.
 See the [Handbook of MCMC](https://www.mcmchandbook.net/) for a good overview of these diagnostics.
+These help check that the chain converges to a distribution (which may or may not be the correct one).

-To check whether there is a bug in the software, we can do tests such as unit tests which check that individual functions act like they should.
-A good integration test to do is to generate data given some fixed parameter (using your data model) and sample from the resulting posterior.
-The true parameter that generated the data should be within the posterior (loosely within 2 standard deviations of it).
-This checks that the sampler can indeed recover the true parameter!
+However the target distribution of the sampler may not be the correct.
+This could be due to a bug in the code or an error in the maths (for example the Hastings correction in the Metropolis-Hastings algorithm could be wrong).
+To test the software, we can do tests such as unit tests which check that individual functions act like they should.
+We can also do integration tests (testing the entire software rather than just a component).
+One such test is to try to recover simulated values (as recommended by the [Stan documentation](https://github.com/stan-dev/stan/wiki/Stan-Best-Practices#recover-simulated-values)): generate data given some "true" parameters (using your data model) and then fit the model using the sampler.
+The true parameter that should be within the credible interval (loosely within 2 standard deviations of it).
+This checks that the sampler can indeed recover the true parameter.

-However this test doesn't check whether the uncertainty is correct.
-Does the posterior have too much or too little variance due to a bug ?
-Or is the shape of posterior completely wrong ?
-A powerful way to test these statistical questions is the prior reproduction test.
-I have had trouble finding books or articles written about this (there are few, but none I've use this name); if you know of any references let me know!
+However this test is only a "sanity check" and doesn't check whether samples are truly from the target distribution.
+What's needed here is a goodness of fit (GoF) test.
+As doing a GoF test for arbitrarily complex posterior distributions is hard, the PRT reduces the problem to testing that some samples are from the prior rather than the posterior.
+I had trouble finding books or articles written about this (a similar version of this test is described by Cook, Gelman, and Rubin [here](http://www.stat.columbia.edu/~gelman/research/published/Cook_Software_Validation.pdf), but they don't call it PRT); if you know of any references let me know!
 I know of this test from my PhD supervisor [Yvo Pokern](https://www.ucl.ac.uk/statistics/people/yvopokern) who learn it from another researcher during his postdoc.
 From talking to other researchers, it seems that this method has often been transmitted by word of mouth rather than from textbooks.

 ## The Prior Reproduction Test

-The prior reproduction test runs as follows: sample from the prior $$ \theta_0 \sim \pi $$, generate data using this prior sample $$ X \sim p(X|\theta_0) $$, and run the to-be-tested sampler long enough to get an independent sample from the posterior $$ \theta_p \sim \pi(\theta|X) $$.
+The prior reproduction test runs as follows: sample from the prior $$ \theta_0 \sim \pi_0 $$, generate data using this prior sample $$ X \sim p(X|\theta_0) $$, and run the to-be-tested sampler long enough to get an independent sample from the posterior $$ \theta_p \sim \pi(\theta|X) $$.
 If the code is correct, the sample from the posterior should be distributed according the prior.
 One can repeat this procedure to obtain many samples $$ \theta_p $$ and test whether they are distributed according to the prior.

 Here is the test in Python (code available on [Github](https://github.com/jeremiecoullon/PRT_post)).
-First we define the observation operator $$ \mathcal{G} $$) (the mapping from parameter to data, in the case simply the idenity) along with the log_likelihood, log_prior, and log_posterior.
+First we define the observation operator $$ \mathcal{G} $$) (the mapping from parameter to data, in the case simply the identity) along with the log_likelihood, log_prior, and log_posterior.
 So here our data is simply sampled from a Gaussian with mean 5 and standard deviation 3.
 ```python
 def G(theta):
 	"""